mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_readme.rst

         # submit your changes to your fork
         git push

 #.
-Finally, go to the website of the original repository (make sure you're on the correct branch, `master` or `draft`), and then to Merge Requests.
+Finally, go to the website of the original repository, and then to Merge Requests.
 Select your fork and the correct branch and create a new merge request.
 For instruction on how to fill the fields, see :ref:`new-merge-request`.

 .. _new-merge-request: